mindaula/Socks5Guard/README.md

     country = data.get("country", "Unknown")
     return f"{city}, {country}"

 Each proxy's IP is used to query IPInfo, and the location is merged with the proxy record.
 Step 5: Saving and Integrating Data

-The tool saves results in JSON format:
+The tool saves results in JSON format to allow easy integration into external systems:

 def save_lists():
     with open("blacklist.json", "w") as f: